rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 ## High-Impact Setups

 While defender speed had a big impact on the examples above, this isn't always the case.
 There are a lot of factors that go into whether or not a pass is completed, so speed alone doesn't always have a significant impact.
-Thus, we created a simple ML model to estimate the actual impact of defender speed on pass plays.
+Thus, we created a simple ML model to estimate the actual impact of defender speed on specific pass plays.

 ### ML Model